-Piers was appointed Controller of BBC Drama in late 2016.
-Prior to this he was Head of Drama at Channel 4 from 2012, and Head of Drama at BBC Wales from 2008 where he was an executive producer on the hugely successful reboot of Doctor Who where he cast Matt Smith into the lead role.
+Piers Wenger was appointed Controller of BBC Drama in late 2016.
+Prior to this he was Head of Drama at Channel 4, and Head of Drama at BBC Wales.
+During his time as Head of Drama at BBC Wales, Piers was an executive producer on Doctor Who alongside Steven Moffat, where he cast Matt Smith into the lead role.

-As a producer, he closely collaborated with the late Victoria Wood over a decade on her dramatic projects.
-He produced her BAFTA and RTS award winning dramatization of Nella Last’s diary Housewife, 49, collaborated with her on Loving Miss Hatto, Wood’s dramatization of the life of the life of classical pianist Joyce Hatto and co-executive produced Eric and Eric, Peter Bowker’s biopic of the young Morecambe and Wise in which Wood also starred.
+Previously as a producer, Piers closely collaborated with Victoria Wood for over a decade on her dramatic projects.
+He produced her Bafta and RTS award-winning dramatisation of Nella Last’s diary Housewife, 49; collaborated with her on Loving Miss Hatto, Wood’s dramatisation of the life of classical pianist Joyce Hatto; and executive produced Eric And Ernie, Peter Bowker’s biopic of the young Morecambe and Wise, in which Wood also starred.

 At Channel 4, Piers helped launch of a slate of popular and award-winning drama series, including Humans, co-produced with AMC, Tony Grisoni’s Bafta-winning Southcliffe, Jack Thorne’s National Treasure starring Robbie Coltrane, Andrea Riseborough and Julie Walters, as well as Peter Kosminsky’s The State, which told the story of four radicalised Brits who travel to Syria to live as a part of Islamic state.